tatbag/foundry-fund-me-f23/README.md

-A simple FundMe contract alongside with it's tests,
+A simple FundMe contract alongside with it's tests in the scope of Foundry course from Cyfrin!